 This means that you won’t get headaches or eye strain if you sit in front of the screen for hours.

-Overall, we have to say that this monitor will suit your purpose no matter what you use it for because it’s just that user-friendly and powerful.
+Overall, I have to say that this monitor will suit your purpose no matter what you use it for because it’s just that user-friendly and powerful.

 3. ASUS TUF VG279QM